Pocket Maar (1956 film)

 Pocket Maar is a 1956 Indian Hindi-language crime film.
 Produced by Prem Sethi and directed by Harnam Singh Rawail the film stars Dev Anand, Geeta Bali and Nadira.
 The film's music is given by Madan Mohan.
+Rajendra Kumar, who went on to become a successful star in the coming years, worked both as an assistant director (credited) as well as an actor playing a brief role (uncredited) in the opening scene of this film.
 The film was remade in Tamil as Thirudathe, in Kannada as Manassakshi and in Telugu as Marina Manishi.

 Plot

 The movie revolves with the journey of Roshan, a Bombay based pickpocket and gambler.
 He steals money from a person who commits suicide later.
 Driven by guilt, he tries to remit this amount to the deceased man's family.